 Some neurological symptoms can also cause a scoliosis due to muscular abnormalities.
 ‘Structural scoliosis’ – means the curve is due to the structure of spine itself, and is generally permanent.
 It is also common for a scoliosis to develop in later life due to age related changes of the spine – this is called ‘degenerative scoliosis’, and can be more prevalent in people with decreased bone density, sometimes due to a condition called Osteoporosis.

 Your Physiotherapist at Pure will ask you to talk in detail about the history and nature of your symptoms so they can understand how it is affecting you and can work with you to make individualised goals.
 They will also carry out a physical assessment to measure your level of function and range of motion.
 You will most likely already have a diagnosis however in cases where there has been no previous investigation, an X-ray may be recommended to determine the degree of a scoliosis however this is only usually necessary if your function is limited and your symptoms are severe.
 Having an accurate diagnosis will ensure the most appropriate management in put in place quickly to facilitate optimal outcomes.

-Your Physiotherapist will explain your condition in away that you understand so you are able to help manage your symptoms.
-You will be given advice on how you can remain physically active which is essential in symptomatic scoliosis patients to to maintain flexibility and strength in the area.
-Your Physiotherapist may recommended ways in which you can do any painful activities in different ways to help you remain functional.
+Your Physiotherapist will explain your condition in a way that you understand so you are able to help manage your symptoms.
+You will be given advice on how you can remain physically active which is essential in symptomatic scoliosis patients to maintain flexibility and strength in the area.
+Your Physiotherapist may recommend ways in which you can do any painful activities in different ways to help you remain functional.

 Treatment for scoliosis can vary and is based on your age, the degree of the curve, and whether it’s considered likely to get worse with time.
 Back braces can be used in children/adolescents to help restrict the curvature developing.
 This technique is not effective once beyond the growth phase.
 Very few people will need to have surgery on their spine.